The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Agentic RL: The Task Perspective

-While traditional agents are typically developed for general-purpose vision or language tasks, extending these capabilities to embodied agents requires a comprehensive understanding of real-world visual environments and the capacity to reason across modalities.
-Such competencies are essential for perceiving complex physical contexts and executing goal-directed actions conditioned on high-level instructions, forming a foundational element of agentic LLMs and MLLMs.
-In instruction-driven embodied scenarios, RL is often employed as a post-training strategy.
-A common pipeline begins with a pre-trained vision-language-action (VLA) model~\citep{kim2024openvla,black2024pi_0,team2025gemini,liao2025genie} obtained through imitation learning under teacher-forcing supervision.
+\xhyu{Embodied agents encompass a broad family of systems that perceive a structured environment and act within it, ranging from vision-language-action (VLA) models to language-driven open-ended agents.
+While many recent systems focus on VLA settings that require grounding in real-world visual observations, all embodied agents must integrate perception, reasoning, and action to operate effectively in complex physical or simulated environments and to execute goal-directed behaviors conditioned on high-level instructions.
+These competencies form a foundational component of agentic LLMs and MLLMs in embodied scenarios.} In instruction-driven embodied scenarios, RL is often employed as a post-training strategy.
+A common pipeline begins with a pre-trained vision-language-action (VLA) model~\citep{kim2024openvla,black2024pi_0,team2025gemini,liao2025genie} obtained through imitation learning under teacher forcing supervision.
 This model is then embedded into an interactive agent that engages with the environment to collect reward signals.
 These rewards guide the iterative refinement of the policy, supporting effective exploration, improving sample efficiency, and enhancing the model’s generalization capabilities across diverse real-world conditions.
 RL in VLA frameworks~\citep{li2025simplevlarl,lu2025vlarlmasterfulgeneralrobotic,qi2025vln,song2025maniplvm} can be broadly categorized into two classes: navigation agents, which emphasize spatial reasoning and locomotion in complex environments, and manipulation agents, which focus on the precise control of physical objects under diverse and dynamic constraints.